 Your invoice carries your company name and logo.
 It is a part of your branding.
 As such, it is important to make it appear professional.
 Aside from aesthetics, keeping it organized makes it easier for customers to know what needs to be paid.
 Hence, the more likely you’ll get paid.

 Your invoice must clearly identify your business name, so the recipient would instantly know where it is coming from.
 It should include details such as customer name, your contact details and address, numbering system, items list or work completed, costs, and taxes.
 It should also contain details about the payment terms and options.
+The best format for invoices is PDF, so if you create invoices in Microsoft Word, convert your invoice from Word to PDF before sending it.
 By making your invoice organized and neat, there will be less questions and customers would be more willing to pay.

 Decide on an agreeable credit terms